v-sec0/ccna-mdnotes/L2/VLANs.md

 >This kept their communication separated and avoids any confusion.

 In some scenarios, such as virtualization, you may need to trunk VLANS down to the host.

+`switchport mode trunk` is used to set an interface to trunk.
 ### 802.1q & ISL
 ---
 802.1q or dot1Q is a standard developed by the IEEE for frame tagging.